Skip to Content

 Our experience learning to dance queer tango as a gay couple

 Recently, a 99-year-old Scottish man proved to the world he can still tango, stunning crowds at the World Championship.
-It just goes to show how timeless this UNESCO listed dance is.
+It just goes to show how timeless this UNESCO-listed dance is.
 From its seductive roots to its resonance in pop culture, tango has proved time and time again that it is a dance for the ages.

 Cut to Seb and I nervously walking into the dance studio for our first queer tango lesson.
-We'd managed to find time in the middle of sightseeing around Buenos Aires, dead excited to learn queer Tango and honour the Latin culture.
+We'd managed to find time in the middle of sightseeing around Buenos Aires, dead excited to learn queer Tango and honor the Latin culture.
 Well, what we expected to be an easy-going afternoon, filled with laughter and cheer, turned out to be exhausting!
-But it certainly was the most romantic, sensual and intimate dance we've ever experienced in our 10 years together.
+But it certainly was the most romantic, sensual, and intimate dance we've ever experienced in our 10 years together.
 With the tango, you have to give passion.
 You have to tell a story.
 It's emotional.
 Powerful.
 And it certainly isn't for the faint-hearted…

 The origins of queer tango